 Measurements have been made of the Earth's magnetic field more or less continuously since about 1840.
 Some measurements even go back to the 1500s, for example at Greenwich in London.
 If we look at the trend in the strength of the magnetic field over this time (for example the so-called 'dipole moment' shown in the graph below) we can see a downward trend.
 Indeed projecting this forward in time would suggest zero dipole moment in about 1500-1600 years time.
 This is one reason why some people believe the field may be in the early stages of a reversal.
 We also know from studies of the magnetisation of minerals in ancient clay pots that the Earth's magnetic field was approximately twice as strong in Roman times as it is now.

-Even so, the current strength of the magnetic field is as high as it has been in the last 50,000 years, even if it is nearly 800,000 years since the last reversal.
+Even so, the current strength of the magnetic field is not particularly low in terms of the range of values it has had over the last 50,000 years and it is nearly 800,000 years since the last reversal.
 Also, bearing in mind what we said about 'excursions' above, and knowing what we do about the properties of mathematical models of the magnetic field, it is far from clear we can easily extrapolate to 1500 years hence.

 We have no complete record of the history of any reversal, so any claims we can make are mostly on the basis of mathematical models of the field behaviour and partly on limited evidence from rocks that retain an imprint of the ancient magnetic field present when they were formed.
 For example, the mathematical simulations seem to suggest that a full reversal may take about one to several thousand years to complete.
 This is fast by geological standards but slow on a human time scale.